-On February 12, 2017 Citizen Lab’s Bitter Sweet report received front page coverage on the New York Times.
-This research revealed espionage attempts made against public health officials who were opponents of a controversial Mexican soda tax.
+On July 10, 2017 Citizen Lab’s Reckless III report received front page coverage on the New York Times.
+This research revealed phishing attempts made against international investigators who were in Mexico probing the mass disappearance off 43 students.

 On June 19, 2017 Citizen Lab’s Reckless Exploit report received front page coverage on the New York Times.
 This research revealed that Mexican journalists and lawyers were the targets of sophisticated phishing attempts, using government-exclusive spyware produced by the NSO Group.

 What does it mean for technology to be increasingly reliant on biometrics?
 Do facial recognition practices make room for racial discrimination?
 With both private companies and states implementing biometric technologies, what human rights issues arise?
 These are some of the questions addressed in Leandro Ucciferri’s new post with Privacy International, “The Identity We Can’t Change”.